 Here’s the kicker one night in the pub with my two best buddies we all talked about leaving abroad the next day.
 It was drunk talk but we really meant it, that’s how much we had had enough.
 So you see it wasn’t just me.
 One of them now lives in the French Alpes as a snowboard instructor and the other an electrician on shipping yard in Australia, married with three kids in Perth.

 Want to know the best part?
 I became an English Teacher in Thailand for over five years.
 So I’ve let the cat out of the bag and told you already that I did leave but here’s the secret I didn’t plan to leave long-term.
 I kept my dreams confidential even when I was at my absolute lowest.
 The enormous anxiety inside of me made me lack concentration until one day I watched the movie The Beach which gave me all the motivation I needed.

 The Beach Movie Captured My Heart

-I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each and every day.
+I was hooked on living abroad at this point with a bunch of travellers somewhere in a faraway country on the beach each day.
 I purchased some travel books about Thailand’s islands and beaches and began my escape route.
 My girlfriend caught me a few times watching the DVD of The Beach movie.
 Suspicion arose its ugly head and whack the big question from my girlfriend.
 Do you want to leave me to go travelling?